grgiri/odin-recipes/README.md

 This Project is about Introduction to Hml and Css.
-This validates my skill in crating Html files.
+This validates my skill in creating Html files.